Bayesian and frequentist perspectives agree on dynamical dark energy: Results

 Our Bayesian MCMC posteriors are shown in \cref{app:posteriors}.
-Comparing to the Bayesian posteriors of the DESI DR2 results \cite{DESI:2025zgx}, we find small shifts in the mean at the level of $0.2\,\sigma$ and small differences in the size of the credible intervals smaller than $9\%$\footnote{ All $\sigma$-differences are computed as $\sqrt{(c_1 - c_2)^2/\sigma^2}$, where $c_1$, $c_2$ are the central values of the two intervals and $\sigma$ is the $68\%$ uncertainty of the Bayesian constraints obtained in this work. }.
-These small differences with \cite{DESI:2025zgx} might be due to the different samplers, i.e.\ \texttt{MontePython} (here) vs.\ \texttt{Cobaya} (DESI coll.), different cosmology codes, i.e.\ \texttt{CLASS} (here) vs.\ \texttt{CAMB} \cite{Lewis:1999bs} (DESI coll.), and the different approximations of the neutrino hierarchy, i.e.\ three degenerate masses (here) vs.\ one massive and two massless neutrinos (DESI coll.).
+Comparing to the Bayesian posteriors of the DESI DR2 results \cite{DESI:2025zgx}, we find small shifts in the mean at the level of $0.2\,\sigma$ and small differences in the size of the credible intervals smaller than $9\%$\footnote{All $\sigma$-differences are computed as $\sqrt{(c_1 - c_2)^2/\sigma^2}$, where $c_1$, $c_2$ are the central values of the two intervals and $\sigma$ is the $68\%$ uncertainty of the Bayesian constraints obtained in this work.}.
+These small differences with \cite{DESI:2025zgx} might be due to the slightly different priors, different samplers, i.e.\ \texttt{MontePython} (here) vs.\ \texttt{Cobaya} (DESI coll.), different cosmology codes, i.e.\ \texttt{CLASS} (here) vs.\ \texttt{CAMB} \cite{Lewis:1999bs} (DESI coll.), and the different approximations of the neutrino hierarchy, i.e.\ three degenerate masses (here) vs.\ one massive and two massless neutrinos (DESI coll.).
+The only exception is the DESI data alone - in these posteriors (fifth row in \cref{tab:constraints}), we find constraints on $w_0$ that are $0.6\sigma$ higher and constraints on $\Omega_\mathrm{m}$ within CPL that are $0.5\sigma$ higher than in \cite{DESI:2025zgx}; additionally our $1\sigma$ credible intervals are 40\% larger.
+This difference is most likely caused by the different choice of prior compared to \cite{DESI:2025zgx}, which becomes important for DESI data alone due to the lower constraining power compared to the other dataset combinations.

-Comparing the Bayesian and frequentist intervals obtained in this work, we find excellent agreement on the 1D parameter limits across the two statistical methodologies, as shown in \cref{fig:whisker}. \Cref{fig:post_prof_w0wa} overlays the Bayesian posteriors (shaded contours) and the profile likelihoods (filled markers) on the $w_a-w_0$ plane by projecting a profile likelihood on $w_0$ onto this 2D parameter space.
+Comparing the Bayesian and frequentist intervals obtained in this work, we find excellent agreement on the 1D parameter limits across the two statistical methodologies, as shown in \cref{fig:whisker}. \cref{fig:post_prof_w0wa} overlays the Bayesian posteriors (shaded contours) and the profile likelihoods (filled markers) on the $w_a-w_0$ plane by projecting a profile likelihood on $w_0$ onto this 2D parameter space.
 Not only are the contours centered at the best fits (marked by open stars), but the linear fits to the profiles on this plane also recover the degeneracy directions of the posteriors showing excellent agreement between the two statistical methods beyond just the 1D limits.